EESSI/docs/docs/blog/posts/2026/06/eessi-at-isc26.md

 </figure>

 During the session, different aspects of federating compute infrastructure were discussed.
-EESSI was pitched by Alan as a solution to provide a uniform software stack across different infrastructures, which also clear from the short presentation showcasing the *EuroHPC Federation Platform*, where EESSI is the base for the *Federated Software Catalog* component (see also our [previous blog post](../../2026/03/efp-webinar.md).
+EESSI was pitched by Alan as a solution to provide a uniform software stack across different infrastructures, which was also clear from the short presentation showcasing the *EuroHPC Federation Platform*, where EESSI is the base for the *Federated Software Catalog* component (see also our [previous blog post](../../2026/03/efp-webinar.md).